Detecting Basement Mold

 Walls and Ceilings in Finished Basements

 Basements are often used as playrooms, studies, exercise rooms, bedrooms, and home theaters.
 These rooms are often beautifully decorated and all too often infested with concealed microfungi.
-Many of these rooms were designed for leisure activities, so people spent hours there, breathing in spores If you exercise in a room with basement mold, your exposure is even greater because of your increased respiration rate.
+Many of these rooms were designed for leisure activities, so people spent hours there, breathing in spores.
+If you exercise in a room with basement mold, your exposure is even greater because of your increased respiration rate.
+Read the Centers for Disease Control and Prevention’s Facts about Mold and Dampness.